 Diving down to some of the app’s granular controls, I find it useful that I can set the mode for each sensor.
 For example, I have the window sensors turned off when it’s in home mode, which prevents it from bombarding me notifications whenever I open or close them.
 At the same time, I have motion detection turned off with my Ring Indoor Cam — preventing even more redundant notifications from being sent to me.

 Although there are enough controls to tailor the security system to my liking, it could be smarter.
-One complaint I have is that the alarm won’t trigger whenever my Ring Indoor Cam detects motion in away mode, so it just sends the typical push notification instead.
+One complaint I have is that the alarm won’t trigger whenever my Ring Indoor Cam detects motion in away mode — it just sends the typical push notification instead.

 And finally, it would be helpful if Ring Alarm could detect on its own whether I’m home or not.
 In fact, there were several occasions when I forgot to arm it before leaving, so it would be nice for the app to suggest arming it to away mode.

 Whenever an alarm is triggered, not only will you get a notification on your smartphone, but a representative from Ring’s professional monitoring service will call to verify.
-From there, you can simply speak the verbal password to ignore the alarm or have emergency services sent to your home.
+From there, you can simply verbally provide the password to ignore the alarm or have emergency services sent to your home.